 That’s it in a nutshell and sometimes the process can be that quick (within 24/48hrs should you need a Carer urgently).
-The ethos behind a recruitment agency is that we make the process of hiring a live-in carer easy for you.
+The ethos behind a recruitment agency is that we make the process of hiring a Live-in Carer easy for you.
 We do the hard work for you, that is what you pay us for.
-Our friendly consultants ensure the process of recruiting a live-in carer is straight-forward and effortless.
+Our friendly consultants ensure the process of arranging a Live-in Carer is straight-forward and effortless.
 We listen, respond, and communicate efficiently to ensure we provide a service that will suit you and your timescale.

 Just as we spend time getting to know the candidates on our books, we also want to get to know the person they will care for and their families too.
 Whether we meet in person, over Zoom, or we have a good conversation over the phones, we will listen to you, take the time to understand your wishes and needs.

-We will explain how we operate and in a casual, friendly, and unobtrusive manner gather the necessary information required so that we can begin the recruitment process to find you a live-in carer.
+We will explain how we operate and in a casual, friendly, and unobtrusive manner gather the necessary information required so that we can begin the recruitment process to arrange a Live-in Carer.